Mateus-Redivo/Mateus-Redivo/README.md

 - 🔭 I’m currently on the fifth period of information systems

-- 🌱 I’m currently learning Windows Forms whit SQL
+- 🌱 I’m currently learning C language, Java, Python and SQL

 - ❓ Ask me about anything